JoyPalumbo/tandem_trivia/README.md

 Click the "Next" button to be shown the next question.
 Once you've selected your answer for the 21st question you will be shown your score.
 Good luck!

+**Things I would have liked to have done**
+I wanted to have 3 separate rounds (7 questions each) I also wanted to be able to save user information to database and retrieve top scores.
+Due to my work schedule I was not able to incorporate this additions